 Philly Cheesesteak Sandwich

 You might also like

-philly cheesesteak sandwich with melted cheese, onions, and sesame hoagie roll
+two philly cheesesteak sandwiches with melted cheese, onions, and sesame hoagie roll

+Philly Cheesesteak Sandwich